miriamkw/GluPredKit/README.md

 * Datetimes that are fetched from Tidepool API are received converted to timezone offset +00:00.
 There is no way to get information about the original timezone offset from this data source.
 * Bolus doses that are fetched from Tidepool API does not include the end date of the dose delivery.
 * Metrics assumes mg/dL for the input.
 * Note that the difference between how basal rates are registered.
 Bolus doses are however consistent across.
-Hopefully it is negligable.
+Hopefully it is negligible.

 ## License